aarongittins/aarongittins/README.md

 - 👋 Hi, I’m @aarongittins

-- 📫 How to reach me aarongittins@mailfence.com and aarongittins.com
+- 📫 How to reach me aarongittins.com

 - 👀 I’m interested in building and designing things.

 - I like mechanical engineering and web development.

-- 🌱 I’m currently learning python, arduino, linux, solidworks, 3d printing and metal fabrication... and much, much more.

-- My other hobbies include basketball and playing the guitar.